basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 # *KeyData* : key data that was submitted with the inputs to the query or phase.
 # *Arg* : a static argument for the entire phase that was submitted with the query.

 *A map phase should produce a list of results.* You will see errors if the output of your map function is not a list.
 Return the empty list if your map function chooses not to produce output.
-If your map phase is followed by another map phase, the output of the function must be compatible with the input to a map phase - a list of bucket-key pairs or @bucket-key-keydata@ triples.
+If your map phase is followed by another map phase, the output of the function must be compatible with the input to a map phase - a list of bucket-key pairs or `bucket-key-keydata` triples.

 #### Map function examples